Virgin Margarita (Margarita Mocktail)

 They’re balanced and refreshing and perfect for any time of year.
 They’re also perfect for any person you might be hosting, so long as they love lime, so having the ingredients on hand is a great thing.

 Margaritas at home are simple because they require few ingredients and even less time to put ‘em together!
-And this virgin margarita recipe is absolutely worth mixing up to share.
+And this virgin margarita mocktail is absolutely worth mixing up to share.

 Here are a few tips and tricks to make it as easy as possible: